Brent Smith: Personal life

-Smith has a son, Lyric Santana Smith, with his ex-fiancé, Ashley Smith Marshall.
+Smith has a son, Lyric Santana Smith, with his ex-fiancée, Ashley Smith Marshall.
 For years, Smith struggled with both drug and alcohol addiction and weight management.
 Following an intervention from his then-girlfriend, Smith eventually lost weight through exercise and a healthier diet, including quitting drinking.

 Smith says that his former girlfriend, Teresa, his son, and his fans inspired him to lose weight and become healthier.